 We believe we were a "passive foreign investment company" (a "PFIC") within the meaning of Section 1297 of the U.S. Internal Revenue Code of 1986, as amended (the "Code") for our most recently completed taxable year and based on the nature of our business, the projected composition of our gross income and the projected composition and estimated fair market values of our assets, we expect to be a PFIC for our current taxable year and may be a PFIC in subsequent tax years.
-If we are a PFIC for any year during a U.S. taxpayer's holding period of Offered Shares, Pre-Funded Warrants, Warrants, or Warrant Shares (as defined below under the heading "Certain Material U.S. Federal Income Tax Considerations"), then such U.S. taxpayer generally will be required to treat any gain realized upon a disposition of the Offered Shares, Pre-Funded Warrants, Warrants, or Warrant Shares or any so-called "excess distribution" received on its Offered Shares, Pre-Funded Warrants or Warrant Shares as ordinary income, and to pay an interest charge on a portion of such gain or distribution.
+If we are a PFIC for any year during a U.S. taxpayer's holding period of Offered Shares, Warrants, or Warrant Shares (as defined below under the heading "Certain Material U.S. Federal Income Tax Considerations"), then such U.S. taxpayer generally will be required to treat any gain realized upon a disposition of the Offered Shares, Warrants, or Warrant Shares or any so-called "excess distribution" received on its Offered Shares or Warrant Shares as ordinary income, and to pay an interest charge on a portion of such gain or distribution.
 In certain circumstances, the sum of the tax and the interest charge may exceed the total amount of proceeds realized on the disposition, or the amount of excess distribution received, by the U.S. taxpayer.
-Subject to certain limitations, these tax consequences may be mitigated if a U.S. taxpayer makes a timely and effective QEF Election (as defined below) with respect to the Offered Shares, Pre-Funded Warrants and Warrant Shares or a Mark-to-Market Election (as defined below) with respect to the Offered Shares and Warrant Shares.
-A U.S. taxpayer generally may not make a QEF Election with respect to the Warrants or a Mark-to-Market Election with respect to the Pre-Funded Warrants or Warrants.
-In addition, U.S. taxpayers should be aware that there can be no assurances that we will satisfy the record keeping requirements that apply to a OEF (as defined below), or that we will supply U.S. taxpayers with information that such U.S. taxpayers are required to report under the QEF rules, in the event that we are a PFIC.
-Thus, U.S. Holders may not be able to make a QEF Election with respect to their Offered Shares, Pre-Funded Warrants and Warrant Shares.
+Subject to certain limitations, these tax consequences may be mitigated if a U.S. taxpayer makes a timely and effective QEF Election (as defined below) with respect to the Offered Shares and Warrant Shares or a Mark-to-Market Election (as defined below) with respect to the Offered Shares and Warrant Shares.
+A U.S. taxpayer generally may not make a QEF Election with respect to the Warrants or a Mark-to-Market Election with respect to the Warrants.
+In addition, U.S. taxpayers should be aware that there can be no assurances that we will satisfy the record keeping requirements that apply to a QEF (as defined below), or that we will supply U.S. taxpayers with information that such U.S. taxpayers are required to report under the OEF rules, in the event that we are a PFIC.
+Thus, U.S. Holders may not be able to make a OEF Election with respect to their Offered Shares and Warrant Shares.
 A U.S. taxpayer who makes a Mark-to-Market Election generally must include as ordinary income each year the excess of the fair market value of the Offered Shares or Warrant Shares over the taxpayer's basis therein.
-Each potential investor who is a U.S. taxpayer should review the discussion below under the heading "Certain Material U.S. Federal Income Tax Considerations - Passive Foreign Investment Company Rules" in its entirety and should consult its own tax advisor regarding the tax consequences of the PFIC rules and the acquisition, ownership, and disposition of the Offered Shares, Pre-Funded Warrants, Warrants, and the Warrant Shares.
+Each potential investor who is a U.S. taxpayer should review the discussion below under the heading "Certain Material U.S. Federal Income Tax Considerations - Passive Foreign Investment Company Rules" in its entirety and should consult its own tax advisor regarding the tax consequences of the PFIC rules and the acquisition, ownership, and disposition of the Offered Shares, Warrants, and the Warrant Shares.

-Proposed legislation in the U.S. Congress, including changes in U.S. tax law, and the Inflation Reduction Act of 2022 may adversely impact us and the value of the Offered Shares, Pre-Funded Warrants, Warrants and Warrant Shares.
+Proposed legislation in the U.S. Congress, including changes in U.S. tax law, and the Inflation Reduction Act of 2022 may adversely impact us and the value of the Offered Shares, Warrants and Warrant Shares.

-Changes to U.S. tax laws (which changes may have retroactive application) could adversely affect us or holders of the Offered Shares, Pre-Funded Warrants, Warrants and Warrant Shares.
+Changes to U.S. tax laws (which changes may have retroactive application) could adversely affect us or holders of the Offered Shares, Warrants and Warrant Shares.
 In recent years, many changes to U.S. federal income tax laws have been proposed and made, and additional changes to U.S. federal income tax laws are likely to continue to occur in the future.